Clem-a-la-gome/TheGotitaProject_YI2023/microcontrollers/README.md

 ### [Node configuration - FiPy + Expansion board](./pycom/tgp_program)

-We have used the FiPy and the 3V expansion board that will be connected to the sensors and the rest of the devices.
-This microcontroller will send measurements firstly to the Pygate through LoRA RF, and then, the Pygate will upload it to the cloud that is managed by TTN.
+We have used a FiPy and the 3V Expansion Board to connect the sensors and the rest of the devices.
+This microcontroller will send measurements firstly to the Pygate through LoRA RF in a payload given in bits, and then, the Pygate will traduce it and upload it to the cloud managed by TTN.

 <p align="center">
   <img src="./img/Fipy.png" alt="drawing" width="500"/>